mieubrisse/personal-writing/psychic-warfare-defense-systems/post.md

 - Block Youtube's auto-generated playlists
 - Block specific channels by name and ID that are my kryptonite (MrBeast, Daily Dose of Internet, etc.)

-The key word is _silently_.
-BlockTube doesn't show you a "this was blocked" placeholder - it just removes the result like it never existed.
-You don't get tempted by the thing you can't see.
+Helpfully, BlockTube doesn't show you a "this was blocked" placeholder - it just removes the result like it never existed.
+You don't get tempted by what you can't see.

 **[Improve Youtube](https://chromewebstore.google.com/detail/improve-youtube-video-you/bnomihfieiccainjcjblhegjgglakjdd)** strips out the engagement machinery Youtube wraps around every video.
 I've configured it to: